$

 The waterfall and the statue of St. Andrew in Batumi

-The waterfall is located on the way to Sarpi, very close to the Georgian-Turkish border, 12 kilometers away from Batumi.
+The waterfall is located on the road to Sarpi, very close to the Georgian-Turkish border, just 12 kilometers from Batumi.

-The best way to visit the waterfall is during a guided tour.
-For example, we recommend choosing a tour of Mountainous Adjara.
-It will cost you a bit, only 139 EUR, and it includes a full-day mountain ride experience.
+The best way to visit the waterfall is as part of a tour.
+For example, we recommend choosing a Mountain Adjara tour.
+It’s quite affordable — only 159 EUR.
+The price includes a full day of mountain exploration.

-• By minibus - look for a vehicle with "Sarpi" written on the window.
-The cost of the trip is 1.5 GEL.
+• By minibus (marshrutka) — look for a vehicle with “Sarpi” written on the windshield.
+The fare is 2 GEL.

-• By bus - you can take bus number 16 to the waterfall.
-You can catch it at Tbilisi Square.
-It follows Chavchavadze Street until Tbel Abuseridze Street.
-The cost of the bus is 0.8 GEL.
+• By bus — bus No. 16 goes to the waterfall.
+You can board it at Tbilisi Square.
+It follows Chavchavadze Street to Tbel Abuseridze.
+The fare is 1 GEL.

-• You can also take a minibus to Gonio, enjoy a walk around the Gonio Fortress, and then take another minibus to Sarpi.
+• You can also take a minibus to Gonio, enjoy a walk around the Gonio Fortress, and then catch another minibus to Sarpi.

-• A taxi will cost you around 20 GEL for a round trip.
+• A taxi will cost you about 30 GEL round trip.

-• An alternative option is to rent a car or a bicycle and drive there.
-However, you will need a map.
-The travel time is about 35-40 minutes.
-Enjoy the magnificent views along the way.
+• A good option is to rent a car or bicycle.
+In that case, you’ll need a map.
+Travel time is 35–40 minutes.
+Enjoy the stunning views along the way.

-• Walking is not the best option, as you won't enjoy the walk due to heavy truck traffic heading to Turkey.
+• Walking is not the best option: you won’t enjoy the experience, as the road is heavily trafficked with trucks heading to Turkey.